GermanCoopCommunity/GermanCoopCommunityTemplateV2.Altis/README.md

 Other variable names:

 - Mission Protection System:
-	...Base Protection Marker: MPS_BaseMrkr (object placed in centre of player base for MPS to work)
+	...Base Protection Marker: MPS_BaseMrkr (marker placed in centre of player base for MPS to work)
+- other
+	...Arm & Refuel Point: refuel_point (does nothing atm)

 Passwords not shown for safety reasons.